-- 9.2 Contracts The Board may enter into contracts on behalf of the Trust within the Regulatory Framework and shall comply with: - (a) these Standing Orders; - (b) the Standing Financial Instructions; - (c) the Schedule of Decisions reserved for the Board of Directors and Scheme of Delegation; - (d) Council of the European Union directives and other statutory provisions. - 9.3 Personal and Agency or Temporary Staff Contracts The Chief Executive shall nominate officers with delegated authority to enter into contracts of employment, regarding staff, agency staff or temporary staff service contracts. - 9.4 Contracts involving Charitable Funds Such contracts involving charitable funds shall comply with the requirements of the Charities Acts.
+- 9.2 Contracts The Board may enter into contracts on behalf of the Trust within the Regulatory Framework and shall comply with: - (a) these Standing Orders; - (b) the Standing Financial Instructions; - (c) the Schedule of Decisions reserved for the Board of Directors and Scheme of Delegation; - (d) The Public Contract Regulations and other statutory provisions - 9.3 Personal and Agency or Temporary Staff Contracts The Chief Executive shall nominate officers with delegated authority to enter into contracts of employment, regarding staff, agency staff or temporary staff service contracts. - 9.4 Contracts involving Charitable Funds Such contracts involving charitable funds shall comply with the requirements of the Charities Acts.